timschneeb/DDCToolbox/README.md

 Binaries for Windows are available [here](https://github.com/ThePBone/DDCToolbox/releases).

 **NOTE:** The current release triggers a SmartScreen warning, you can ignore it though [(Virustotal scan here)](https://www.virustotal.com/gui/file/f54e6a9502a4f09cf9aa8b136d8f2c9ae9f643f9940af7af40027cbadc3ec004/detection)

+### Debian
+Users of debian-based distros can use the DEB-packages that are attached on the [release page](https://github.com/ThePBone/DDCToolbox/releases).

 ### Manually/Portable
 #### Build from sources